Adam5Wu/ESPWS2812FBLess/README.md

 better than doing **the wrong thing**.

 ## How to use
-Refer to `example/demo.cpp` for a minimalistic example.
+Refer to the `example` directory for a minimalistic demo.

 *Caution: the stock ESP8266 RTOS SDK's `timer_struct.h` has an [incorrect definition](https://github.com/dsptech/ESP8266_RTOS_SDK/tree/fix_frc1_plus_register_layout).